PCIEF Palliative Care Interdisciplinary Education Funding

-The Palliative Care Interdisciplinary Education Services would like to acknowledge that the land on which we gather is the traditional territory of the Anishinaabe of Nipissing First Nation on lands covered by the Robinson-Huron Treaty territory.
+The Palliative Care Interdisciplinary Education Funding sponsor and member agencies would like to acknowledge that the land on which we gather is the traditional territory of the Anishinaabe of Nipissing First Nation on lands covered by the Robinson-Huron Treaty territory.

 I. A LITTLE ABOUT US